 Shochu | 20%–25% |

-Sake is stronger than beer and wine but much milder than spirits such as vodka or whiskey.
-Shochu, another Japanese alcohol, also surpasses sake in strength.
-This positions sake as a moderate yet versatile choice for both casual and refined drinking.
+Sake is stronger than wine and beer but much weaker than spirits such as whiskey or vodka.
+Shochu, another beloved Japanese alcohol is also stronger than sake.
+Because of this sake is a moderate but still versatile choice for both casual and refined drinking.

 Genshu and Dilution Practices

-Most sake is diluted with water before bottling to bring the ABV to a drinkable level of around 15%.
-Genshu, however, is undiluted, retaining its full alcohol strength of 17%–18%.
-It delivers a richer flavor and heavier body, appealing to seasoned drinkers and those seeking a bolder taste.
+Most sake is diluted with water before bottling to bring the ABV to around 15%.
+Genshu, on the other hand is undiluted causing it to retain its full alcohol strength of 17%–18%.
+This leads it to deliver a richer flavor and heavier body, appealing to both seasoned drinkers and those seeking a bolder taste.

 Types of Sake and Their Alcohol Strength